(Approved by the EBL Executive Committee – 23rd March 2018)

 - There may be no age limit for players in the European Championship in the Open and Women categories.

-- Players competing in Junior and Girls events must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take place.
-In case of special events (e.g. for younger players or University events) the Supplementary Conditions of Contest shall detail the age requirements.
-Players competing in Youngster events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place
+- Players competing in Under 26 and Under 26 Women events must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take In the case of special events (e.g. for younger players or University events) the Supplementary Conditions of Contest shall detail the age requirements.
+Players competing in Under 21 events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place.
+Players in the Under 16 events must not have achieved their 15th birthday by 31st December of the year prior to the year in which the competition is to take place.

 - Invitations and Entries